 |

-these operating systems
+Since these operating systems cover two main

-software is expected to run
+is expected to run in all Windows environments

-through Windows XP.
+from Windows 95 through Windows XP.

 Note to users: In order for

-Montrol to send a new
+Montrol to send a new Parameter value to the

-Parameter value to the PIC, you must enter the
+PIC, you must enter the

-parameter value in the
+parameter value in the numeric field and then

-<Return> key.
-A Parameter readback will
+press the <Return> key.
+A

-confirm that the PIC took the new value.
+took the new value.

 Version